tektoncd/cli/docs/cmd/tkn_pipelinerun_logs.md

     tkn pipelinerun logs foo -n bar

-Show the logs of PipelineRun named 'microservice-1' for task 'build' only from namespace 'bar':
+Show the logs of PipelineRun named 'microservice-1' for Task 'build' only from namespace 'bar':

     tkn pr logs microservice-1 -t build -n bar

-Show the logs of PipelineRun named 'microservice-1' for all tasks and steps (including init steps) from namespace 'foo':
+Show the logs of PipelineRun named 'microservice-1' for all Tasks and steps (including init steps) from namespace 'foo':

     tkn pr logs microservice-1 -a -n foo